-Join Dan Gookin for an in-depth discussion in this video Accessing arrays with pointers, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Accessing arrays with pointers, part of Learning C.

 - Where pointers really come into play, is when dealing with arrays.
 After all, there is no such thing as an array in the C language.
 All arrays are simply shorthand for pointers.
 To prove it, in this movie I dissect the common C language array.
 I'll show you how pointers can be used to manipulate an array, providing flexibility and power other programming languages can only dream about.
 The code here is pretty basic.
 An array is declared, and its value is assigned.